ibm-cloud-docs/direct-link/pricing.md

 Note: Direct Link pricing does Not include the additional charges by service providers to enable connectivity to IBM Cloud.

-Customers must arrange connectivity and billing with the service providers, independently of IBM Cloud.
+You, the customer, must arrange connectivity and billing with your service providers, independently of IBM Cloud.
 See the list of Exchange and Connect providers at https://www.ibm.com/cloud/direct-link/partners.
 Direct Link Dedicated creates a Letter Of Authorization / Connecting Facility Assignment (LOA/CFA), which is usable by any service provider who can reach the **Meet Me Room** specified on that LOA/CFA.
-The Provider who is connecting to the LOA/CFA must include pricing for that Cross Connect in their quote to the customer; IBM Cloud does not order Cross Connects on behalf of the customer.
+The provider who is connecting to the LOA/CFA must include pricing for that cross-connect in their quote to you; IBM Cloud does not order cross-connects on behalf of any customer.

 ## Pricing for IBM Cloud Exchange, Connect, and Dedicated